-The initial stage of treatment is usually a thorough cleaning that may include scaling to remove plaque and tartar deposits beneath the gum line.
+The initial stage of treatment is usually a thorough deep cleaning that may include scaling to remove dental plaque and tartar deposits beneath the gum line.

 The tooth roots may also be planed to smooth the root surface allowing the gum tissue to heal and reattach to the tooth.
 In some cases, the occlusion (bite) may require adjustment.

 When deep pockets between teeth and gums are present, it is difficult for Dr. Salamati to thoroughly remove plaque and tartar.
-Patients can seldom, if ever, keep these pockets clean and free of plaque.
+Patients can seldom if ever, keep these gum pockets clean and free of plaque.
 Consequently, surgery may be needed to restore periodontal health.

-After scaling and root planing, many patients do not require any further active treatment, including surgical therapy.
-However, the majority of patients will require ongoing maintenance therapy to sustain health.
-Non-surgical therapy does have its limitations, however, and when it does not achieve periodontal health, surgery may be indicated to restore periodontal anatomy damaged by periodontal diseases and to facilitate oral hygiene practices.
+After dental scaling and root planing, many patients do not require any further active treatment, including surgical therapy.
+However, the majority of patients will require ongoing dental care maintenance therapy to sustain oral health.
+Non-surgical therapy does have its limitations, however, and when it does not achieve periodontal health, dental surgery may be indicated to restore periodontal anatomy damaged by gum diseases and to facilitate oral hygiene practices.